Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 It comes powered with a Snapdragon XR2, a powerful chip that can handle games like the Beat Saber with ease.
 This results in smooth and fluid gameplay.

 The resolution of the Quest 2 is 1,920-by-1,832-pixel/eye, which is more than the resolution of the Index.
-The visuals delight your eyes and you’ll be immersed in the experience.
-The image quality is crisp and sharp.
+The means the image quality is crisp and sharp for a more immersive VR experience.

 In terms of comfort, the Quest 2 is decent.
 It is a light headset, though some of you might find it weighs heavy on the front of your face.
 And yes, it may feel uncomfortable.